-- Displaying a message notification on the screen. - Sounding a beep, vibrating or sound, if set.
+- Displaying a message notification on the screen. - Sounding a beep, vibrating or sound, if set. - Displaying the message icon .
+It blinks when the message is urgent.

-Received text messages, page messages, MMS messages and e-mail lists may be searched and the contents viewed.
+Received text messages, page messages, and e-mail lists may be searched and the contents viewed.
 Received messages are displayed from newest to oldest.